OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### Can I turn Exchange Online legacy tokens back on?

-Yes, there are PowerShell commands you can use to turn legacy tokens on or off.
-Currently the commands are only intended for use in test tenants and testing Outlook add-ins.
-Don't use them in production tenants or you'll see side effects.
-We'll update the commands soon so that they can be used in production tenants as well.
-We'll update this FAQ with additional information once the commands can be used in production tenants.
+Yes, there are PowerShell commands you can use to turn legacy tokens on or off in any tenant.
 For more information on how to turn legacy tokens on or off, see [Turn legacy Exchange Online tokens on or off](turn-exchange-tokens-on-off.md).

 In June 2025, legacy tokens will be turned off and you won't be able to turn them back on without a specific exception granted by Microsoft.
 In October 2025, it won't be possible to turn on legacy tokens and they'll be disabled for all tenants.
-We'll update this FAQ with additional information once the tool is available
+We'll update this FAQ with additional information once the tool is available.

 ### How does the admin consent flow work?